 Facing the station from the northeast around 3:30 PM – an early sunset in fall.

-Ikebukuro is a hip quirky hang out spot in central western Tokyo.
+Ikebukuro is a hip, quirky hang out spot in central western Tokyo.
 Smaller than Shibuya or Shinjuku, it’s often overlooked by tourists.
-Ikebukuro has a small-town fun vibe, yet still feels cosmopolitain enough to be exciting.
+Ikebukuro has a fun small-town vibe, yet still feels cosmopolitain enough to be exciting.
 There is more than plenty to do.
 In fact, you could spend a few days in Ikebukuro and barely scratch the surface.
-Around every corner and down every side street is something surprising and interesting.
+Around every corner + down every side street is something surprising + interesting.
 The fact that it’s not overcrowded the way other major areas of Tokyo are only adds to it charm.

 The main station is located in the 1st floor + basement of the PARCO depato (department store) in the main station.
 The Metro lines also exit this station.
 Just to the south in the SEIBU depato is the Seibu Ikebukuro Line Station.
 All of them are centrally located in Ikebukuro and are very convenient.
 There are also several street-level station portals on sidewalks all over the town as shown here: